therealhackmeehan/ubacktest_docs/src/content/docs/Running/myResults.md

 You can delete your result at any time.

 :::caution
-If you’ve shared the strategy, deleting it will also remove it from the accounts of anyone you’ve shared it with.
+If you’ve shared the strategy result, deleting it will also remove it from the accounts of anyone you’ve shared it with.
 :::